Spa Business Plan

 The annual update is actually an extended version of the last quarterly meeting.
 Plan for a little extra time at this session because you will need to review the complete year.
 Once more the danger will be for you to overact on the numbers.
 It is rare to find a company that was too ambitious with the numbers for the first year of its plan.
 The single most common reason an organization doesn’t reach its goals for the first year of the Spa Business Planning process is the lack of management attention.
 The management team wandered off-track, didn’t honor their commitments, and didn’t hold each other accountable.
 If you do not meet your annual target, look inward first.

-They are planned that way
+Great Spas were planned that way